HNKunwar/NLP-Educational-Video-Recommendations/README.md

 Recommends educational videos based on a string of text by giving 9 videos with the highest similarity scores.
 For ex. text from a PDF/PPT page etc (meant to be for a concatenation of flashcards term definitions but will work for any text string).

-Currently only supports Math, Biology, Chemistry, Physics, Economics, and (some) Computer Science since it pulls from a database curated for binary classification tasks.
+Currently only supports Math, Biology, Chemistry, Physics, Economics, and (some) Computer Science since it pulls from a database curated for binary classification tasks and uses the Title, Description, & Subtitles for the comparison.
 (YTvideos.db)

 ## Usage/Examples